SonySemiconductorSolutions/tof-ar-samples-basic/ReadMe.md

 ## Build library
 ToF AR is required for build.
 Please download the Toolkit from [the ToF AR Site on Developer World](https://developer.sony.com/develop/tof-ar), then import and use it.
+If the project is opened before importing, a confirmation message for entering safe mode will appear depending on the settings.
+If safe mode is entered, please import after exiting safe mode from the safe mode menu etc.

 ## Documents